 Please note that there are no similar arrangements to progress from Senior Lecturer (Grade F) to Principal Lecturer (Grade G); Principal Lecturer roles will be advertised and appointed through a competitive recruitment and selection process.

-We operate a process for the award of Professorships and Readerships on existing employees of the University.
+We operate a process for the award of Professorships and Associate Professorships (formerly Readerships) on existing employees of the University.
 This is not an annual process but occurs periodically: the frequency and timing of the process and the number of posts available may vary depending on institutional priorities.
 Academic staff will be notified when the process becomes available.

-- The title of Reader is a personal one and reflects an individual’s significant contribution to research-related activities.
+- The title of Associate Professor is a personal one and reflects an individual’s significant contribution to either research-related or other professional activities.

-Please see the Professorial and Readership Appointment Procedure for more details.
+Please see the Professorial and Associate Professorial Procedure 2018 for more details.

 Iain Clark - Head of Management Systems and Information, Human Resources